 This course will run as a two year two unit course.
-It is envisaged that students who select this course will not be continuing to University studies, and will be studying Standard English as well as vocational courses.
+It is envisaged that students who select this course will not be continuing to University studies, and will be studying Standard English as well asvocational courses.
 There is no HSC end of course exam, but rather continuous assessment including skills and formal exams.

 Students who study this course should be well equipped to enter the world of work.
 The Core studies of "Work and Change" and "Experiencing Work" plus the many elective modules, provide students with the skills to seek work, develop Interview skills, as well as understand the many aspects of the workplace.
-Elective modules could include Career planning, Job seeking and interviews and Occupational Health and Safety and First Aid in the workplace.
+Elective modules could include Career Planning, Job Seeking and Interviews, and Occupational Health and Safety and First Aid in the workplace.

-For additional subject information, please contact Mrs Sophie Campbell or Mrs Elif Macpherson, Careers Advisers.
+For additional course information, please contact Mrs Kiernan or Mrs Evans, Careers Advisers.